IbrahimDaurenov/market-factor-stat-arb/docs/signals.md

 A_{\max}=10
 ```

-for the number of simultaneous positions.
+for the maximum number of simultaneous positions.

-The final signal pipeline is
+The final pipeline is

 ```math
 e_t